Kiarash99/kiarash-naghavi/content/project/conceptual-design-of-a-modern-regional-jet/index.md

   caption: Fall 2020
   alt_text: 2021 American Institute of Aeronautics and Astronautics competition
 ---
 I was associated with six people to propose a conceptual design for a modern regional jet airplane.
-I had the responsibility of designing the structure segment.
+I was responsible for designing the Fuselage, being specific, and providing assistance to other structure segments.
 You can see the design report [Here](https://drive.google.com/file/d/1zjaI7Zpbw9jzJ7yyZnJEqzVNpq3wpyNh/view?usp=sharing).

 ![Team meeting](tg_image_2108201036.jpeg "Team meeting")